gar-cad/jquery.codeIt/README.md

 # jquery.codeIt

-A simple jquery plugin that generates a dynamic expandable data-tree list from a static list.
+A simple jquery plugin that marks up code using css.

 ### Prerequisites